Clarkinia/queer-auntie-adventure/_readings/tarot.md

 price: 80.00
 slug: tarot
 sku: TAR1hr
-image: reading_tarot.jpg
+image: store_tarot_map-signs.svg
 max: 1
+byline: I want perspective on my current situation.
+testimonial:
 ---
-One-hour tarot reading, either in-person or over the phone.
-Check in with your current life path.
+One-hour tarot reading, either in-person or over the phone.Check in with your current life path.
 Become conscious of messages from your subconscious.
+Optional: send me your astrology birth time.
+Phone or In-Person.

+Define: How I devised this.